 For more on Mel Blount – feel free to watch this video from NFL films on one of the greatest defensive backs of all time!

-The NFL prohibits this from making ANY contact past 5 yards “illegal contact”.
-This was largely in part because of how physical corners, like Mel Blount, were dominating receivers off the line of scrimmage.
-In today’s high powered offenses, we rarely see much bump and run coverage – as receivers are too fast in and out of their routes.
+The NFL prohibits this from making ANY contact past 5 yards “illegal contact.”
+This was because of how physical corners, like Mel Blount, dominated receivers off the line of scrimmage.
+We rarely see the bump and run coverage in today’s high-powered offenses – as receivers are too fast in and out of their routes.

 In closing – the NFL is the only league that implements the “5 Yard Illegal Contact” rule.
 Every other league requires the ball to be thrown in the air for any penalty to take effect.

 Do you think this rule should be applied to all levels of football?
-Are you in favor of the 5 yard contact rule?
-Let us know if the comment section below!
+Are you in favor of the 5-yard contact rule?
+Let us know in the comment section below!